Ha80ii/Security-Layer-Chatbot/README.md

 A lightweight system designed to detect unsafe prompts using a combination of two machine learning models:

-   Logistic Regression (TF-IDF)
+   -  Logistic Regression (TF-IDF)

-   BiLSTM deep learning model
+   -  BiLSTM deep learning model

 This project provides a Streamlit-based interface where users can enter any prompt, and the system automatically determines whether it is **SAFE** or **UNSAFE** before allowing it to reach an LLM.

-**🔐 System Behavior**
+**🔐 System Behavior:**

-**✔️ SAFE Prompt**
+- **✔️ SAFE Prompt**

       If the input is classified as SAFE, the system:

       Sends the prompt to an LLM (through OpenRouter API)

       Returns the generated response to the user

-**❌ UNSAFE Prompt**
+- **❌ UNSAFE Prompt**

       If the input is classified as UNSAFE, the system:

       Blocks the prompt

       Prevents it from reaching the LLM

       Displays a warning message to the user

-**This ensures protection from:**
+- **This ensures protection from:**
  🚫 Harmful instructions
  🚫 Violence or exploitation queries
  🚫 Criminal activity
  🚫 Sensitive content
  🚫 Self-harm or harm to others

-**🧠 How It Works**
+**🧠 How It Works:**

 - User enters a prompt in the Streamlit app.